souffle-lang/souffle-lang.github.io/pages/docs/types.md

 ### Legacy Syntax

+The syntax of Souffle changed over time.
+Older code bases can be still used with modern versions of Souffle.
 In older versions of Soufflé we used
 ```
 .number_type Even
 .symbol_type Place